 Frequently Asked Questions

 Why use the unfiltered white bulb (BL) and filtered blue bulb (BLB) combination?

 This exclusive BL and BLB combination ensures the highest level of flying insect attraction.
-Pairing a bright, unfiltered bulb with a filtered blue bulb reduces the visible light that can act as a repellent and maximizes the amount of insect types attracted to the unit.
+Pairing a bright, unfiltered white bulb with a filtered blue bulb reduces the visible light that can act as a repellent and maximizes the amount of insect types attracted to the unit.
 BLB bulbs were tested and found to have an increased attraction from agricultural insects and pests.

 My bulbs are lit, why do I need to change them?

 A bulb that is still lit may not be doing the job you need it to.
 Black light (UV) bulbs are most effective when new.
 They lose their ability to attract insects long before they actually burn out.
 UV light is invisible and while the bulbs remain lit the UV producing phosphor only has an effective life of 7000 hours or about 9 months.